 Heuristic Evaluation

 Usability is defined as the ease of use and learnability of a human-made object.
 Our group set out to see measure the usability of the web browsers Opera and Safari on a Mac OS using 5 different metrics as defined by the current consensus: 1.Time to learn (learnability),2.
 Speed of performance (efficiency), 3.Rate of errors by users (errors), 4.
 Retention over time (memorability),5.
 Subjective satisfaction (satisfaction).
 We determined 3 tasks to measure using 3 of the five metrics on each task to determine which of the browsers had superior usability.
-The tasks we decided upon were using each browser to print a page from the internet, set a homepage and zooming into the webpage.
-The three metrics we used to measure usability for each of the tasks were learnability, errors and satisfaction.
+The tasks we decided upon were using each browser to print a page from the internet, set a homepage, and zooming into the webpage.
+The three metrics we used to measure usability for each of the tasks were learnability, errors, and satisfaction.
 We began the testing under the preconceived notion that Safari would be superior to Opera based on the knowledge that Safari is used more frequently than Opera and is widely considered to be a good browser.
 Through our testing we found that our hypothesis was correct, Safari fared much better in every task and gave nearly all users a higher level of satisfaction.
 Through my analysis I believe the higher level of satisfaction displayed in Safari over the level of satisfaction in Opera corresponds directly with the faster learnability in Safari and lower errors experienced when using Safari.

 The creators of Opera consistently failed to relay their mental model to the users which led to multiple errors from our testers leading to far more complications (errors) than found in the Safari browser.
-The task that Opera consistently failed was the setting of a web page as the homepage, our group found that even if the user set a page as a homepage it would simply lead to the original start-up page this represents a huge miscommunication from the creators of Opera to its users.
+The task that Opera consistently failed was the setting of a web page as the homepage; our group found that even if the user set a page as a homepage it would simply lead to the original start-up page.
+This represents a huge miscommunication from the creators of Opera to its users.
 Opera in this task failed to follow some “golden rules” of interaction design because of its inability to cater to universal usability and prevent errors.
-Safari measure much higher in this task because they stayed consistent to what their users expect registering much higher levels of satisfaction because users were happy with the lack of errors.
+Safari measured much higher in this task because they stayed consistent to what their users expect registering much higher levels of satisfaction because users were happy with the lack of errors.